Scottish Borders Center Parcs

 “As a local resident, living just minutes from the site, I understand these worries.
 However, I have every confidence that what is proposed is profoundly good for local communities, the Scottish Borders and the South of Scotland.
 1,200 quality, year-round jobs has the potential to transform many of our communities: it is an unprecedented investment and belief in the Scottish Borders.

 The benefits will be felt not just by those directly involved in tourism but the wider community as well, as new jobs are created and businesses such as local cafes, restaurants and attractions (which are used by local communities as well as visitors) are supported to stay open year-round.
+“If we want a thriving local economy which supports community prosperity, we must embrace game-changing opportunities like this.

 “I therefore look forward to working closely with Center Parcs in the coming months and years to ensure this new development is sustainably embedded at the centre of our visitor economy and our communities.”